sgalke/node-red-contrib-P2/README.md

 `msg.Quantile` - Object.
- property is added to the message with the resulting estimates for the configured quantile(s). if payload was an array on input, msg.Quantile will be the corresponding array.
+ property is added to the message with the resulting estimates for the configured quantile(s). if payload was an array on input, msg.Quantile will be the corresponding array of quantiles.

 Details
 =======